fizagit/productive-checker/README.md

 # Am I Being Productive? 💭

-A lighthearted, interactive web app that answers the age-old question: *"Am I being productive?"* — with a twist.
+A lighthearted, interactive website that answers the age-old question: *"Am I being productive?"* — with a twist.
 Every click gives you a random, witty, or motivational response… and maybe a little push to get back to work.

 ## ✨ Features
 - 🎯 Multiple response categories — Motivational, Sarcastic, Neutral, and Silly.
 - 🎨 Colorful, gradient-based design with smooth animations.
-- ⚡ Instant results with just a click.
-- 🖤 Works entirely in your browser — no installs, no setup.

 ## 🚀 How to Use
 1. Open the HTML file in your browser.